wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

-You now have installed a subsequent node of your Elasticsearch multi-node cluster.
+You now have installed a subsequent node of your Wazuh indexer multi-node cluster.
 Repeat this process on every other subsequent node that you want to add to your cluster and proceed with initializing the cluster.

 .. _initialize_cluster: